Taxes fall, child care debated in Ohio Senate budget plan - WHIZ News

 COLUMBUS, Ohio (AP) — Ohioans would receive an across-the-board personal income tax cut of 5%, charter schools would be paid directly by the state — not individual districts — for the first time, and eligibility for low-income Ohioans seeking publicly funded day care would be expanded, under the Senate version of the state budget nearing completion this week.

-The budget plan was before the Senate Finance Committee on Tuesday, which tentatively planned last-minute updates to the proposal and a committee vote.
-The full Senate was expected to vote on the measure as soon as this week.
+The Senate Finance Committee approved the bill along partisan lines Tuesday, with the full Senate expected to vote on the measure Wednesday.
 House and Senate lawmakers must then reconcile differences between the two versions of the approximately $75 billion plan by month’s end.

+The Senate budget plan “really helps individuals throughout the state,” Senate Finance Chairman Matt Dolan, a Republican from Chagrin Falls, said after the vote.
+He cited the tax cut, education funding, money for child care, and funding for rape crisis and domestic violence centers and Boys & Girls clubs and YMCAs, among other budget items.

 The tax cut, worth $874 million, is an economic stimulus by “letting people who are working keep more money,” Senate President Matt Huffman, a Lima Republican, said last week.